 For us, these are the basic foundations to build an engaged, empowered and thriving enterprise. most importantly, in our philosophy, it is a living conversation.

-- Non-directive leadership – A Value Cycle Map is “not the territory“, so in order to fill in the gaps, the tacit knowledge of line managers and staff from their day-in-and-day-out experiences are the only ones able to fill in the “territory”.
-In order to effectively engage staff and managers to authentically tap their tacit knowledge – to consistently draw them out to contribute their tacit knowledge — leaders must transform from command-and-control to a non-directive leadership paradigm to create and maintain an inviting, safe space for engagement and contribution.
-We have been helping our clients’ with our transformational leadership programs since 1981 that are founded on the basic principle of authentic engagement.
+- Transformational, inquiry-based, non-directive leadership – “The Value Cycle is the map but not the territory“ and the leaders recognize this as one of the truths of our system.
+The map is filled with gaps and left intentionally so, as an authentic invitation for their managers and staff to engage.
+It is also an acknowledgment by leadership that the wisdom to fill in the gaps and connect the dots that will improve throughput and efficiency, is already contained in the tacit knowledge of line managers and staff derived from their day-in-and-day-out experiences.
+They are the only ones able to fill in the “territory”.
+However, here is a critical transformative point: In order to effectively engage staff and managers to authentically tap their tacit knowledge – to consistently draw them out to contribute their tacit knowledge — leaders and managers must transform to an inquiry-based, non-directive leadership paradigm that creates and maintains an inviting, safe space for engagement and contribution.
+We have been helping our clients’ with our transformational leadership and culture invention programs since 1981 that are founded on the basic principles of inquiry-based leadership and management coaching that leads to authentic engagement and empowerment.

 - A culture of shared distinctions and practices – An enterprise culture that has shared distinctions and practices for executive, manager or staff member alike is surprisingly more effective at communicating objectively and thereby more efficiently.
-It’s essential for continued engagement and securing trust when all enterprise members share a sacred glossary of distinctions and practices, held in a shared context, and the same action potential for all members.
+It’s essential for continued engagement and securing trust when all enterprise members share a glossary of distinctions and practices, held in a sacred context by all, and contains the same action potential for all members.
 We help structure and populate the enterprise’s sacred glossary of shared distinctions and practices that accelerate, and inevitably helps to stabilize, their transformation process.

-- Culture as a presence of leadership – In our view, the most powerful of cultures that we’ve experienced are enterprises where leadership is distributed throughout the entire enterprise, top to bottom, regardless of rank or seniority.
-The point is not merely distributing leadership for accountability but that the entire enterprise is sensitized and intuiting for the presence of possibility – possibility as one of the essences of what makes human beings engage creatively in their work.
-We help our clients, from executives to staff members, discover the pattern recognition for possibility when it’s both present and when it’s absent, and help them develop their mastery of cultivating their culture for this essential ingredient of authentic leadership and empowerment.
+- Culture as a presence of leadership – In our view, the most powerful organizational cultures that we’ve experienced are enterprises where leadership is distributed throughout the entire enterprise, top to bottom, regardless of rank or seniority.
+The point is not merely distributing leadership for accountability but that the entire enterprise culture is sensitized and intuiting for the presence of possibility – one of the essential experiences that makes people engage creatively in their work.
+Too many leadership schools and pundits, while most not intentionally, support the idea that the mastery of creativity is the job of executives and leaders.
+We don’t agree.
+We help our clients realize their capacity, whether executives or staff members, for their pattern recognition for possibility when it’s both present and when it’s absent, and help them in cultivating their culture for this essential ingredient of authentic leadership and engagement.

 Examples of Client results from implementing our management system:

-- Drove Waste Effectively to Zero – At a 100 person manufacturing firm, their EOS Upgrade™ consistently allowed them to drive better teamwork and product innovation that increased overall cash flow from operating activities bank balance by an average of $560,000 for the next 3 years.
+- Drove Waste Effectively to Zero – At a 100 person manufacturing firm, their EOS™ consistently allowed them to drive better teamwork and product innovation that increased overall cash flow from operating activities bank balance by an average of $560,000 for the next 3 years.

-- Most Productive Meetings Ever – Every Time – At a retail franchise, the EOS Upgrade™ tools and practices, including the monthly EOS Upgrade™ meetings, have been so productive that four years into using their Upgraded system, the Performance Enterprise Group found it even more productive to meet twice monthly, in synch with pay periods, to best align performance Enterprise, incentives, and results.
+- Most Productive Meetings Ever – Every Time – At a retail franchise, the EOS™ tools and practices, including the monthly EOS™ meetings, have been so productive that four years into using their Upgraded system, the Performance Enterprise Group found it even more productive to meet twice monthly, in synch with pay periods, to best align performance Enterprise, incentives, and results.

-- Matured Financial Performance – A fair trade and organic clothing manufacturer/importer was able to use new tools and practices installed during their EOS Upgrade™ to make the transition from planned start-up losses to build a robust international supply chain.
-They achieved consistent profitability for the 5 years after their Upgrade™, exceeding their projected profit plan.
+- Matured Financial Performance – A fair trade and organic clothing manufacturer/importer was able to use new tools and practices installed during their EOS™ to make the transition from planned start-up losses to build a robust international supply chain.
+They achieved consistent profitability for the 5 years after their EOS™, exceeding their projected profit plan.

 - Companies with a minimum threshold of $20M – $50M annual revenue, and a maximum of $1B annual revenue.